charlesrocabert/MetEvolSim/README.md

 # MetEvolSim

-Copasi-based (http://copasi.org/) tools dedicated to the study of metabolome evolution.
+Numerical tools dedicated to the study of metabolome evolution.